-- With an network of N units (i.e. N-bit patterns) - The maximum number of stable patterns is actually exponential in N - McElice and Posner, 84' E.g. when we had the How do we find this network? patterns, all patterns are stable - For a specific set of K patterns, we can always build a network for which all K patterns are stable provided K ≤ N - Mostafa and St. Jacques 85' - For large N, the upper bound on K is actually N/4logN - McElice et.
-Al. 87' - But this may come with many "parasitic" memories
+- With an network of N units (i.e. N-bit patterns) - The maximum number of stable patterns is actually exponential in N - McElice and Posner, 84' - E.g. when we had the How do we find this network? - For a specific set of K patterns, we can always build a network for which all K patterns are stable provided K ≤ N - Mostafa and St. Jacques 85' - For large N, the upper bound on K is actually N/4logN - McElice et.
+Al. 87' - But this may come with many "parasitic" memories se